kimhonoridez/kokak-lush/README.md

 3. Input command `bower install`.

 #### Running the Backend
-1. Using command prompt, go to the following path: `app/src/backend/`.
+1. Using command prompt, go to the following path: `app/src/backend/service/DB.svc.js`.
+2. Update the DB Connection URL in *line 5* using the format: `postgres://{username}:{password}@localhost/mypond`
+3. Go back to *backend* folder.
-2. Input command `node Backend.main.js`.
+4. Input command `node Backend.main.js`.

 #### Building the Frontend
 1. Using command prompt, go to Kokak Lush main folder.